-This page explains the responsibilities of the Climate Change Minister under the Climate Change Response Act.
+Responsibilities of the Minister for Climate Change under the Climate Change Response Act.

-Under the Climate Change Response Act, the Minister has powers, functions and responsibilities, in relation to the New Zealand Emissions Trading Scheme that include:
+Under the Climate Change Response Act, the Minister has powers, functions and responsibilities in relation to the New Zealand Emissions Trading Scheme including:

 - recommending to the Governor-General the issuing of an allocation plan providing for pre-1990 forest land and fishing